ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 After enabling the Nix Flakes feature, the `sudo nixos-rebuild switch` command will prioritize reading the `/etc/nixos/flake.nix` file.
 If not found, it will fallback to `/etc/nixos/configuration.nix`.

-You can first use the official flake templates provided by Nix to learn how to write flakes, check which templates are available using the following command:
+Now let's use the official flake templates provided by Nix to learn how to write flakes, check which templates are available using the following command:

 ```bash
 nix flake show templates
 ```

-One of the templates, `templates#full`, shows all possible uses. now take a look at its contents:
+One of the templates, `templates#full`, shows all possible uses., take a look at its contents:

 ```bash
 nix flake init -t templates#full